metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

-- `attach_metadata` (Attributes) 'attachMetadata' defines additional metadata which is added to thediscovered targets.It requires Prometheus >= v2.37.0. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--attach_metadata))
+- `attach_metadata` (Attributes) 'attachMetadata' defines additional metadata which is added to the discovered targets.
+It requires Prometheus >= v2.37.0. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--attach_metadata))
-- `body_size_limit` (String) When defined, bodySizeLimit specifies a job level limit on the sizeof uncompressed response body that will be accepted by Prometheus.It requires Prometheus >= v2.28.0.
+- `body_size_limit` (String) When defined, bodySizeLimit specifies a job level limit on the size of uncompressed response body that will be accepted by Prometheus.
+It requires Prometheus >= v2.28.0.
 - `endpoints` (Attributes List) List of endpoints part of this ServiceMonitor. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--endpoints))
-- `job_label` (String) 'jobLabel' selects the label from the associated Kubernetes 'Service'object which will be used as the 'job' label for all metrics.For example if 'jobLabel' is set to 'foo' and the Kubernetes 'Service'object is labeled with 'foo: bar', then Prometheus adds the 'job='bar''label to all ingested metrics.If the value of this field is empty or if the label doesn't exist forthe given Service, the 'job' label of the metrics defaults to the nameof the associated Kubernetes 'Service'.
+- `job_label` (String) 'jobLabel' selects the label from the associated Kubernetes 'Service' object which will be used as the 'job' label for all metrics.
+For example if 'jobLabel' is set to 'foo' and the Kubernetes 'Service' object is labeled with 'foo: bar', then Prometheus adds the 'job='bar'' label to all ingested metrics.
+If the value of this field is empty or if the label doesn't exist for the given Service, the 'job' label of the metrics defaults to the name of the associated Kubernetes 'Service'.
-- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
-0 means no limit.It requires Prometheus >= v2.47.0.
+- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
+0 means no limit.
+It requires Prometheus >= v2.47.0.
-- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.It requires Prometheus >= v2.27.0.
+- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
+It requires Prometheus >= v2.27.0.
-- `namespace_selector` (Attributes) Selector to select which namespaces the Kubernetes 'Endpoints' objectsare discovered from. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--namespace_selector))
+- `namespace_selector` (Attributes) Selector to select which namespaces the Kubernetes 'Endpoints' objects are discovered from. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--namespace_selector))
-- `pod_target_labels` (List of String) 'podTargetLabels' defines the labels which are transferred from theassociated Kubernetes 'Pod' object onto the ingested metrics.
+- `pod_target_labels` (List of String) 'podTargetLabels' defines the labels which are transferred from the associated Kubernetes 'Pod' object onto the ingested metrics.
-- `sample_limit` (Number) 'sampleLimit' defines a per-scrape limit on the number of scraped samplesthat will be accepted.
+- `sample_limit` (Number) 'sampleLimit' defines a per-scrape limit on the number of scraped samples that will be accepted.
 - `scrape_class` (String) The scrape class to apply.
 - `scrape_protocols` (List of String) 'scrapeProtocols' defines the protocols to negotiate during a scrape.
-It tells clients theprotocols supported by Prometheus in order of preference (from most to least preferred).If unset, Prometheus uses its default value.It requires Prometheus >= v2.49.0.
+It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.49.0.
-- `target_labels` (List of String) 'targetLabels' defines the labels which are transferred from theassociated Kubernetes 'Service' object onto the ingested metrics.
+- `target_labels` (List of String) 'targetLabels' defines the labels which are transferred from the associated Kubernetes 'Service' object onto the ingested metrics.
-- `target_limit` (Number) 'targetLimit' defines a limit on the number of scraped targets that willbe accepted.
+- `target_limit` (Number) 'targetLimit' defines a limit on the number of scraped targets that will be accepted.

 <a id="nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--selector"></a>
 ### Nested Schema for `spec.metrics.prometheus.scrape_config.service_monitor.override.selector`